-- Your weight goes up and down.
+- Your weight is unstable

-- You smoke.
+- You smoke

-How to Get a Brachioplasty
+How To Get A Brachioplasty

 The surgeon may also take pictures of your underarms and anywhere else you getting skin removed.
 They will remain a part of your medical record.
 The surgeon will then explain to you what he plans to do as well as sharing any complications and risks that might happen.
 Some plastic surgeons even have technology that will allow you to see what your arms might look like after the surgery has been done, including before and after pictures of previous patients.

 Where you get your surgery may vary.
 The surgeon might have their own facility or they might schedule an appointment at a hospital for the procedure.
 You will receive general anesthesia prior to undergoing the procedure.